STJRush/juicebox/JD-James/README.md

   while True:

-    print("You are standing on the lawn of the haunted house, and slowly proceed to make your way up to the front door.")
+    print("You are stood at the lawn of the haunted house, you proceed to the front door.")

     choice1 = input("You're now at the front door, what do your do? f(go forward and enter the house), b(run far away and never go near the haunted house again)")